Case Western Reserve University School of Medicine: University Program

 The University Program is a traditional four-year Doctor of Medicine program designed to train well-rounded physicians in a curriculum called the Western Reserve2 (WR2) which is built on four cornerstones of clinical mastery, research and scholarship, leadership, and civic professionalism to prepare students for the ongoing practice of evidence-based medicine in the rapidly changing healthcare environment of the 21st century.
 The goal of this program is to challenge students so that they affect positive change through treating disease, promoting health, and understanding the social and behavioral context of illness.
 The four-year curriculum unites the disciplines of medicine and public health into a single, integrated program that trains future physicians to consider the interplay between the biology of disease and the social and behavioral context of illness, between the care of the individual patient and the health of the public, and between clinical medicine and population medicine.

-The University Program seeks to create physician-scholars who are leaders in science, practice and health care policy.
-Students learn primarily through small group discussions, large group experiences, lectures, interactive anatomy sessions, clinical skills training and patient-based activities.
-The learning process is supplemented by a rich array of digital resources, including virtual microscopy, ultrasound, and Microsoft Hololens - HoloAnatomy.

-The environment encourages scientific inquiry and self-directed learning.
-Students are immersed in a graduate-school atmosphere characterized by flexibility, independent study and collegial interaction with faculty.
-Students complete in-depth, mentored research experiences based on their individual interests, with the goal of understanding the scientific process so that they may critically read and analyze scientific literature and know how to formulate hypotheses.
-These lifelong learning skills are essential in both clinical and research-oriented practices.
-All students also receive mentoring and individualized career counseling as members of one of six academic student affairs societies.

-The principles of health and population medicine are firmly embedded within the University Program curriculum from the moment students begin their training at CWRU in an introductory five-week block called, "Becoming a Doctor."

-In typical programs, students begin their medical education by studying basic science at the molecular level, not fully aware of the relevance that this knowledge will have in their future education or how it relates to the actual practice of medicine.
-The University Program begins differently, however, with an introduction to health and disease within the broader context of society.
-This introduction provides both a perspective and a framework for subsequent learning of biomedical and population sciences.